Want that yummy marshmallow fluff with real ingredients?

 - In a large bowl or stand mixer, beat the egg whites and cream of tartar until soft peaks form.

-- Put the sugar, water, and honey into a saucepan and bring to a boil.
+- Put the sugar, water, and honey into a saucepan, and bring it to a boil.

-- Turn the beaters on low speed and slowly drizzle in the honey mixture into the egg whites
+- Turn the beaters on low speed, and slowly drizzle the honey mixture into the egg whites.

-- Once fully incorporated, add vanilla and turn the speed to high and beat the mixture until light and fluffy, about 10 minutes.
+- Once fully incorporated, add the vanilla, turn the speed to high, and beat the mixture until light and fluffy, about 10 minutes.